it-is-final/PokeG3ACE/ace_notes/FRLG-Hexwriter-Writer.md

 ## Instructions
+> [!NOTE]
+> These mail words will be different if your game's language is not English, consult Bulbapedia for a translation.
 1. Activate the mail glitch
 2. Write these words to their slot indicated by the arrow:
     - `LISTEN` → Word 3